arkneid/ntconnect/README.md

 # ntconnect
-C tool to facilitate the connection to networks from the terminal.
+C tool to facilitate the connection to networks from the Linux terminal.
 This will edit the file /etc/network/interfaces to put the correct wireless network information inside.

 # Installation